Changes to learning and teaching in schools.

 There is a playlist of short videos on our Education Wales YouTube channel about keeping Wales learning.

 What should headteachers do if they are concerned about the availability and supply of hygiene products to their schools?

 We are making £30 million available to local authorities to meet the pressures arising from dealing with COVID-19; where necessary, this can be used to support the purchase of hygiene products.

 We understand that that some local authorities still run a procurement service, which schools may be obliged to use in the first instance.
 However, headteachers should still be able to use named contingency suppliers where necessary.

 Headteachers should liaise with their local authority health and safety or infection control leads for schools if they have any concerns over the supply of hygiene products for cleaning and disinfection.

 More generally, it is important to note the public health advice that thorough handwashing using soap and water is more effective than the use of hand sanitisers.
 Hand sanitisers should be used as an addition to hand washing, not a substitute.

-Should schools and colleges be holding parents’ evenings and open evenings this autumn term?
+Should schools and colleges be holding parents’ evenings and open evenings?

 Due to the current social distancing measures, we recommend that traditional parents’ evenings (that is where parents come into school to meet their child’s teachers and discuss progress, with or without the child present) and face to face open evenings do not take place for the time being.
 Schools and colleges should still ensure they are available to discuss any concerns parents may have, and engage with parents via other means, such as by email, on the telephone or through school apps, where appropriate.
 Where a discussion with a parent cannot take place via these routes and face to face contact is considered necessary then appropriate measures would need to be put in place, including social distancing of 2 metres.